Infinite critical boson non-Fermi liquid on heterostructure interfaces: Critical boson contour

-This presence of this 2D Dzyaloshinskii-Moriya interaction fundamentally modifies the physics of the bosonic sector.
-Without the Dzyaloshinskii-Moriya interaction, the bosons would condense at the momentum ${{\bf q} = {\bf 0}}$ with the ferromagnetic order for ${r=0}$.
-In the presence of the Dzyaloshinskii-Moriya interaction, the system reaches a quantum critical point (QCP) locating at ${r=r_c}$, and the minima of the boson dispersion constitutes a degenerate contour in the 2D reciprocal space with a radius $q_0$ (see Fig.~\ref{fig1}).
-The eigenmodes on the contour correspond to non-collinear and twisted magnetic structures.
-To explore the dynamical property of the bosonic sector, we follow the established Hertz-Millis scheme~\cite{Hertz1976,Millis1993} and first integrate out the fermionic degree of freedom as shown in Fig.~\ref{fig3}(a).
+The presence of this 2D DM interaction fundamentally modifies the physics of the bosonic sector.
+Without the DM interaction, the bosons would condense at the momentum ${{\bm q} = {\bm 0}}$ with the FM order for ${r=0}$.
+In the presence of the DM interaction, the system reaches a quantum critical point (QCP) locating at ${r=r_c}$, and the minima of the boson dispersion constitutes a degenerate contour in the 2D reciprocal space with a radius $q_0$ (see Fig.~\ref{fig1}).
+The eigenmodes on the contour corresponding to non-collinear and twisted magnetic structures.
+To explore the dynamic property of the bosonic sector, we follow the established Hertz-Millis scheme~\cite{Hertz1976,Millis1993} and firstly integrate out the fermionic degree of freedom as shown in Fig.~\ref{fig3}(a).
 This process generates a Landau damping term for the bosons that arises from the particle-hole excitations around the Fermi level.
 The effective boson action takes a form

-where ${\mu,\nu=x,y,z}$ label the vector components of $\vec{\phi}$, and ${\bf q}$ and ${\omega_l=2\pi l/\beta\ (l\in {\mathbb Z}) }$ are the momentum and bosonic Matsubara frequency, respectively.
+where ${\mu,\nu=x,y,z}$ label the vector components of $\vec{\phi}$, and ${\bm q}$ and ${\omega_l=2\pi l/\beta\ (l\in {\mathbb Z}) }$ are the momentum and bosonic Matsubara frequency, respectively.
 The renormalized quadratic action, {\sl i.e.} the polarization bubble in Fig.~\ref{fig3}(a), takes the following form